The Creepiest Town in America: Danvers, MA

-In 1875 when they were looking for a site to build Danvers State Mental Hospital, they might’ve been well advised to choose some other spot.
-For the place they put it already had a dark history.
+In 1875 when they were looking for a site to build Danvers State Mental Hospital, they might’ve been well advised to choose another spot.
+The site they located it on already had a dark history.
 It had been the homestead of John Hathorne, one of the harshest judges at the Salem witch trials.
 Many of the scenes of that grim undertaking occurred on the same spot, and in the surrounding vicinity.
 In fact, the town of Danvers once went by another name.
 It was called Salem Village, the actual site of the Salem witch trials.

 The Devil in Danvers

 Twelve miles down the road in the adjacent town of Salem they have made a business out of marketing the witch trials.
-Here you’ll find the Salem Witch Museum and costume shops, guided tours, street performers, and all the usual hokum associated with the sanitized version of that event.
-But only a few of the actual events occurred here.
+Here you’ll find the Salem Witch Museum and costume shops, guided tours, street performers, and all the usual hokum associated with the sanitized version of that horrible event.
+But only a few of the incidents actually occurred here.

 When Samuel Parris arrived to take over the duties of minister, he found himself having to pick sides.
 Right away, half the parishioners in town shunned his church, largely because the other half was attending.
 After briefly trying to cajole the standoffish ones, he settled on trying to coerce them by accusing them of iniquitous behavior.
 This only served to further divide the town.
 Then things took a bizarre turn.

-9-year-old Betty Parris, daughter of the minister, and 11-year-old Abigail Williams, his niece, began behaving strangely.
-They jittered, screamed, crawled around on the floor, and contorted themselves into grotesque positions.
+Nine-year-old Betty Parris, daughter of the minister, and eleven-year-old Abigail Williams, his niece, began acting strangely.
+They jittered and jerked, they screamed, they crawled around on the floor, and contorted themselves into grotesque positions.
 Danvers was being visited by its first bout of madness.
 The authorities quickly determined that the girls had fallen under the influence of witchcraft and set about to find the culprits.

 The foundations of Parris’s parsonage where these events took place still exist in Danvers.
 You can find them by walking down a narrow pathway between two suburban homes into a small area hemmed round by harmless looking backyards featuring swing sets and vegetable gardens.
 It’s hard to imagine that this was ground zero for the hysteria of the witch hunts.